 A: The Grandview C4 School District owns and operates its own school bus fleet.
 Providing safe, efficient, and timely transportation are our top priorities.

 Q: How do I appeal my bus stop location?

-A: All appeals should be submitted to Director of Transportation, Adam M. Schwartz for review.
+A: All appeals should be submitted to the Director of Transportation, Adam M. Schwartz, for review.
 Bus stop appeal forms are accessible via the Transportation Department link on the district website.
 Appeals are reviewed by the Transportation Advisory Committee (TAC).
 The TAC has been trained and is knowledgeable of State and District guidelines that govern bus stop locations.
 Appeal Forms should be mailed to 13208 Park Hills Drive, Grandview, MO 64030 or submitted online.
 Parents will be notified after the monthly meeting of the TAC decision.

 Q: My child’s bus drives right past my house, but only stops at the corners, why can’t the driver just stop at my house?

 A: Drivers are not allowed to change school bus stops.
 Per the Missouri Department of Elementary and Secondary Education and Board Policy bus stops must be a minimum of 500’ apart and located at convenient intervals…preference will be given to that route serving the largest number of students more directly.

 Q: Is it okay to board the bus to talk with the driver, give my student an item, or address a concern?
 (Policy EEA)

 A: Per board Policy and State Statute RSMo 569.155 “Trespass of a School Bus” access to all district transportation is limited to authorized riders and staff.
 All district staff and drivers shall report any instance of trespass to appropriate administrators and law enforcement agencies.